tiki985860/tiki985860/README.md

 ## 🔭 I'm currently working on

-- My old projects
+- My projects
-- Restaurant Recommendation App (React-Native)
-- Mobile + Desktop Spotify Clone (Working on it soon...)
-- My next blog
 - My CSS skill

 ## 🌱 I'm currently learning

-- 📱 React Native
+- 📱 Html
-- Firebase
-- React Context API
+- Css
-- Styled Components
+- Java Script
 <p> I love connecting with different people..So if you want to say hi,I'll be happy to meet you more!:)</p>